 Libya’s 1953 Penal Code outlaws blasphemy and prescribes a two-year prison term.

-In November 2012, the office of the Libyan National Party were raided and, two politicians, Ali Tekbali and Fathi Sager, were charged with blasphemy (amongst other offences) for an election cartoon that was deemed to be insulting to Islam.
+In November 2012, the offices of the Libyan National Party were raided and two politicians, Ali Tekbali and Fathi Sager, were charged with blasphemy (amongst other offences) for an election cartoon that was deemed to be insulting to Islam.
 The cartoon in question showed a group of men discussing the role of women in society.
 The prosecution claimed that one character in the drawings resembled the Prophet Muhammad depicted in the French magazine Charlie Hebdo.
 They were acquitted in March 2014, after a 15-month investigation.

 Other than this incident, the blasphemy law does not appear to have been used in other cases in recent years.